 How do I play FLAC files?

-Android users don't need to worry as much about FLAC support; from Android 3.1 (Honeycomb) onward, the OS supports it natively.
-Even if you have an older version, manufacturers like HTC and Samsung have added FLAC support to their software media players.
-Nonetheless, good apps to try from Google Play are Player Pro, which also supports high-res and Bubble UPnP (which includes DLNA support).
+Android: Users of Google's smartphone don't need to worry as much about FLAC support; from Android 3.1 (Honeycomb) onward, the OS supports the file format natively.
+Even if you have an older Android phone, manufacturers like HTC and Samsung have added FLAC support to their software media players.
+Nonetheless, good apps to try from Google Play are Player Pro, which also supports high-res and Bubble UPnP (which includes DLNA support and also Tidal integration).

-If you're a Windows user, you can play FLAC files via a Windows Media Player plug-in, but the two native players most recommended by audiophiles are Media Monkey and JRiver.
-Meanwhile, Mac users can download Fluke, which includes basic support for FLAC in iTunes or Songbird (also on PC).
+Windows and Mac: If you're a Windows 10 user, you can play FLAC files natively via the onboard Groove player.
+For older Windows versions, there is a Windows Media Player plug-in, but the players most recommended by audiophiles are Roon, Media Monkey and JRiver.
+Meanwhile Mac users can download Fluke, which includes basic support for FLAC in iTunes or Songbird (also on PC).

 Hi-fi: Of course, the biggest advantage to FLAC files is that they are ideally suited to listening on a hi-fi device.
-In the last twelve months, a wealth of streaming audio players has appeared and lossless FLAC playback is one of the many benefits.
-Samsung's Shape Multiroom system supports FLAC, as does the multiroom Sonos system and the Phorus PR-1.
-Sadly, though the Logitech Squeezebox has FLAC playback, it has been discontinued as has its replacement the "Smart Radio".
+In the last few years, a wealth of streaming audio players have appeared with lossless FLAC playback one of their many benefits.
+The least expensive of these is the $35 Chromecast Audio but these multiroom music systems also support the format.